 26 oz with a small cloth and a couple of uses

 So that’s about 21oz for the average Jetboil user.
-As the Jetboil people themselves advertise the stove for personal use (and the setup make it inconvenient for more than one person), it takes a longer resupply stretch to make the extra weight of the Jetboil more efficient than an alcohol stove over the long term.
+As the Jetboil people themselves advertise the stove for personal use (and the setup make it inconvenient for more than one person), it takes a longer resupply stretch to make the extra weight of the Jetboil more efficient than an alcohol stove over the long-term.
 This weight penalty is more pronounced on shorter resupply stretches typically seen by most backpackers.
 It is a system as well, so it is hard to use with other cooking stoves or pans.
-Again, not very friendly for multiple use.
-Still, the convenience and ease of use does make it attractive for some users.
-It is over $85 though, and I think there are lighter and less expensive alternatives for canisters stove users if convenience and ease of use are not your main purchasing points.
+Again, not very friendly for multiple uses.
+Still, the convenience and ease of use does make the stove make it attractive for some users.
+It is over $85 though, and I think there are lighter and less expensive alternatives for canisters stove users if convenience and ease of use are not your primary purchasing points.

-The newer Sol Titaniun is approx 5 ounces less total than the original and is supposed to be more fuel efficient.
-The lighter weight and efficency comes at a hefty price of $150 however.
-It seems to be a direct competitor to the MSR Reactor (see below).
+The newer Sol Titanium is approx 5 ounces less total than the original and is supposed to be more fuel-efficient.
+The lighter weight and efficiency comes at a hefty price of $150 however.
+It seems to be a direct competitor to the MSR Reactor.

 Other Canister Stoves

-The MSR Pocker Rocket and SnowPeak Giga Power stoves are roughly the same weight, price and performance.
+The MSR Pocket Rocket and SnowPeak Giga Power stoves are roughly the same weight, price, and performance.
 Google them to find more thorough reviews.

 In short, these stoves weigh about 9.5 oz with a full fuel container and stove.
-Add in my 4.5 oz pot and a home made windscreen and it is about 15 oz.
+Add in my 4.5 oz pot and a homemade wind screen. and it is about 15 oz.
 If I hiked with a partner (my main use for this type of stove), I’d take a bowl to eat out for myself or my partner.
 Call it one ounce for a Cool Whip bowl.
 So that is 16 oz total. for the setup I would use.
-These stoves are very fuel efficient; getting about 25 meals with a full 8oz fuel container!
+These stoves are very fuel-efficient; getting about 20 or so meals with a full 8oz fuel container and using a low-medium simmer!
 Wow!

 A “real world” caveat is that people tend to pack in extra canisters because they are afraid of running out fuel.
 A more experienced canister user tends to gauge fuel use more accurately.
 If you pack an extra canister in “just in case”, you are adding three to eight oz of weight (depending on canister size), ruining the overall efficiency of the stove.